 Comments and Rumors

-Do you have anything to say about this mysterious assassin?
+Do you have anything to say about the Doctor?
 Rumors, gossip, leads for other heroes?
 Here's the place for it.

-"Dr. Kaufmann, or simply "The Doctor" is considered the 5th best assassin in the world according to the Bounty Board, ranking just behind Jack Knife (4), The Tallyman (3), Andrès Panthanatos (2) and of course, Taipan (1).
-He's closely followed by the likes of Killshot (6), Devana Hawke (7), Mechassassin (8) and Clownface (9) and competes with Killshot over the title "Meta Hunter", given to the assassin who has taken down the most metahumans in their careers." - The Middle Men
+"Dr. Kaufmann, or simply "The Doctor" was considered the 5th best assassin in the world according to the Bounty Board, ranking just behind Jack Knife (4), The Tallyman (3), Andrès Panthanatos (2) and of course, Taipan (1).
+Last year Killshot took his place after he retired from the Business." - The Middle Men

 "Guy needs to remember what got him where he is today.
 He's holding himself back from what he's -really- capable of." - Clownface